 Close tab: Instead of clicking the X, you can hover over it and tap with three fingers to close the tab.

 Now you know your Chrome OS keyboard can do much more than you realize.
 Memorize these shortcut keys and be a pro at multitasking on your Chromebook.
-Kindly let us know if we missed some shortcuts through the comments below.
+Kindly let me know if I missed some shortcuts in the comments below.